Devops12321/AgarIO-Hub-API/README.md

 # AgarIO-Hub-API

-NOTE: Valid token is required to work!
+NOTE: A valid token is needed to work!

-You can get one token by loggin in on AgarIO Hub
+You can get them by loggin in on AgarIO Hub.

 # Installation